ahawker/ulid/README.rst

 Encoding
 ~~~~~~~~

-Crockford's Base32 is used as shown.
+Crockford’s Base32 is used as shown.
 This alphabet excludes the letters
 I, L, O, and U to avoid confusion and abuse.

 ::

    0123456789ABCDEFGHJKMNPQRSTVWXYZ

 Binary Layout and Byte Order
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~